 The following listed requirements need to be met at a minimum level to be considered for the job:

-Successful in managing relationships with CROs from both a scientific and business perspective and/or experience working in a CRO with a Sponsor-facing role.
+Experience working with CROs from both a scientific and business perspective and/or experience working in a CRO with a Sponsor-facing role.

 Ability to travel up to 30 - 60% at times